 OK.
 How do I become PCI Compliant?

-First, you need to know what type of PCI certification that your business needs.
+First, you need to know what type of PCI certification your business needs.

 3. How many PCI Compliance levels are there?